Mannyalfa/find-me/README.md

 AS a lost person lost with no GPS
 I WANT to know my location
-SO THAT I can ask someone to PLEASE FIND ME!!
+SO THAT I can be found if lost

 Acceptance Criteria

-GIVEN I don't know where I am
+GIVEN I want to find my location in lattitude/longitude

 WHEN I open the app

 THEN the app renders on the page

 WHEN I press "Show Position

 THEN I am presented with my geolocation in Lattitude and Longitude